-- (2) A violation of this act does not establish a private cause of action under Section 8-19-10, Code of Alabama 1975. - (3) The act does not otherwise establish a private cause of action, but in no way affects any statutory or common law right that otherwise exists. - (b) (1) In addition to any remedy available under subsection (a), a covered entity that violates Section 4 or Section 5 is liable for a civil penalty not to exceed fifty thousand dollars (\$50,000). - (2) The civil penalties for failure to notify provided in this subsection shall apply per breach and not per individual affected by the breach. - (c) All penalties collected pursuant to this subsection shall be deposited into the State Treasury to the credit of the General Fund, except that portion which represents the reasonable costs incurred by the Attorney General to recover the penalties, which shall be deposited to the credit of the operating fund of the Attorney General.
+- (2) A violation of this act does not establish a private cause of action under Section 8-19-10, Code of Alabama 1975. - (b)(1) In addition to any remedy available under subsection (a), a covered entity that violates Section 4 or Section 5 is liable for a civil penalty not to exceed fifty thousand dollars (\$50,000). - (2) The civil penalties for failure to notify provided in this subsection shall apply per breach and not per individual affected by the breach. - (c) All penalties collected pursuant to this subsection shall be deposited into the State Treasury to the credit of the General Fund, except that portion which represents the reasonable costs incurred by the Attorney General to recover the penalties, which shall be deposited to the credit of the operating fund of the Attorney General.

-- (d) It is not a violation of this act to refrain from providing any notice required under this act if a court of competent jurisdiction has directed otherwise. - (e) To the extent that the breach is a result of the acts or omissions of a third-party agent of the covered entity, the fines and penalties set forth in this act shall be levied on the third-party agent.
+1 (d) It is not a violation of this act to refrain 2 from providing any notice required under this act if a court 3 of competent jurisdiction has directed otherwise.

+(e) To the extent that the breach is a result of the acts or omissions of a third-party agent of the covered entity who fails to inform the covered entity of the breach, the fines and penalties set forth in this act shall be levied on the third-party agent.